philou/philou.github.com/source/_posts/2015-04-20-real-programmers-have-todo-lists.markdown

 comments: true
 categories:
  - programming
+ - personal-productivity
 keywords: "programming, todo list, effectiveness"
 description: "An article describing why and how to use a todo list when programming"
 ---

+EDIT 2017-03-03 : This article is old, I am now using an [improved Jira Personnal Kanban](/my-ultimate-jira-personal-kanban/).

+~~EDIT 2015-08-18 : This article is old, [I am now using Personnal Kanban instead of TODO lists](/bye-bye-programmers-todo-list-hello-personnal-kanban-on-jira/).~~

 Productive programmers maintain a todo list.
 No Exception.

 {% img center /imgs/2015-04-20-real-programmers-have-todo-lists/programmer.jpg A programmer concentrating on his code %}